ello/kinesis-stream-reader/README.md

 )
 ```

 Run the stream reader.
-It will grab data matching the given `stream_name`:
+It will grab data matching the given `stream_name`, where `kind` is the name of the event/schema stored in Kinesis and `record` is the deserialized data:

 ```ruby
 stream.run! do |record, kind|